You are here:

 This publication contains general information about juvenile arthritis (JA).
 It describes what juvenile arthritis is and how it may develop.
 It also explains how juvenile arthritis is diagnosed and treated.
 At the end is a list of key words to help you understand the terms used in this publication.
 If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 What Is Juvenile Arthritis?

 “Arthritis” means joint inflammation.
 This term refers to a group of diseases that cause pain, swelling, stiffness, and loss of motion in the joints.
 Arthritis is also used more generally to describe the more than 100 rheumatic diseases that may affect the joints but can also cause pain, swelling, and stiffness in other supporting structures of the body such as muscles, tendons, ligaments, and bones.
 Some rheumatic diseases can affect other parts of the body, including various internal organs.
 Juvenile arthritis (JA) is a term often used to describe arthritis in children.
 Children can develop almost all types of arthritis that affect adults, but the most common type that affects children is juvenile idiopathic arthritis.

 Both juvenile idiopathic arthritis (JIA) and juvenile rheumatoid arthritis (JRA) are classification systems for chronic arthritis in children.
-The juvenile rheumatoid arthritis classification system was developed about 30 years ago and had three different subtypes: polyarticular, pauciarticular, and systemic-onset.
-This classification system is rarely used today.
+The juvenile rheumatoid arthritis classification system was developed decades ago and had three different subtypes: polyarticular, pauciarticular, and systemic-onset.
 More recently, pediatric rheumatologists throughout the world developed the juvenile idiopathic arthritis classification system, which includes more types of chronic arthritis that affect children.
 This classification system also provides a more accurate separation of the three juvenile rheumatoid arthritis subtypes.